Ambulance crews ‘stretched to breaking point’ as mental health sick days soar

-Now, figures obtained under freedom of information laws show that in 2022, 1 in 16 of England’s NHS ambulance workers took time off due to conditions such as anxiety, stress and depression – the equivalent of 1,100 staff.
+Now, figures obtained under freedom of information laws show that in 2022, One in 16 of England’s NHS ambulance workers took time off for conditions such as anxiety, stress and depression – the equivalent of 1,100 staff.

-At some trusts, nearly a third of staff have taken at least one day off sick citing mental health, while the number on long-term sick leave for psychiatric reasons has increased by 38 per cent in just two years.
+At some trusts, nearly a third of staff have taken at least one day off sick citing mental ill health, while the number on long-term sick leave for psychiatric reasons has increased by 38 per cent in just two years.

-“Increased demand, reduced resources, and queuing at emergency departments” has put workers under huge stress, Jo Mildenhall, paramedic psychological health manager at the College of Paramedics, said – warning that the problem could get worse without changes.
+“Increased demand, reduced resources, and queueing at emergency departments” has put workers under huge stress, said Jo Mildenhall, paramedic psychological health manager at the College of Paramedics, as she warned that the problem could get worse without changes.

-“Mental ill-health including burnout, stress, psychological trauma and moral injury is a rising and significant issue, and without further investment into addressing the causative factors and providing additional interventions and supports, we are likely to see the issue increase further,” she said.
+“Mental ill health, including burnout, stress, psychological trauma and moral injury, is a rising and significant issue, and without further investment into addressing the causative factors and providing additional interventions and supports, we are likely to see the issue increase further,” she said.

-The situation is particularly bad at the South Central ambulance trust, which covers Hampshire, Berkshire, Oxfordshire and Buckinghamshire, where 32 per cent of staff took at least one day off due to mental ill health last year.
+The situation is particularly bad at the South Central Ambulance Service, which covers Hampshire, Berkshire, Oxfordshire and Buckinghamshire, where 32 per cent of staff took at least one day off as a result of mental ill health last year.

-The next most affected trust was in the East of England, with 30 per cent of staff absent.
+The next most badly affected trust was East of England, with 30 per cent of staff taking time off for mental illness.
 In London, the figure was 17 per cent, while it sat at 12 per cent in Yorkshire, 14 per cent in the West Midlands, and 18 per cent in the South West.

 “The government’s failure to fund services has left too few staff and ambulances.
-Excessively long shifts without proper breaks and lengthy queueing outside hospitals are having a negative impact on wellbeing,” said Sara Gorton, head of health at trade union Unison.
+Excessively long shifts without proper breaks, and lengthy queueing outside hospitals, are having a negative impact on wellbeing,” said Sara Gorton, head of health at trade union Unison.

 “Increasingly, crews are having to deal with patients dying before they can reach them.
 Demand is so high that paramedics have no time between incidents, causing high levels of stress.